prussiaa/prussiaa/README.md

 <p align="center">
 <img width = "500" src="https://files.catbox.moe/ukauor.png" alt="67">

-hello! i'm prussia! there's also ferry.
-We're both alters in a system, hosted by Val , who's taking a mental health break. we suspect osdd-1a. we both go by he / him , but ferry goes by snow/blood neopronouns as well!
+hello! i'm prussia! there's also ferry and val...
+We're both alters in a system, hosted by Val. we suspect osdd-1a. we both go by he / him , but ferry goes by snow/blood neopronouns as well!
 If he tells you he's controlling the body, he'll likely want those used. we both are 39 and 20 respectively.

 iwc all times.
 I can easily get angry, but i'm very energetic, and hyper!
 I'm excited to socialise, but I get drained easily due to him co-fronting a lot, and affecting me .
 I am an energetic chud a lot, though !!
 I am also a listener. but with adhd diagnosed, we have a hard time focusing, or easily get distracted, and may ask you to repeat yourself,  because i may not be listening.
 We also have a bad memory collectively.